 The CSFS is available to help communities with their tree planting and tree care needs.
 Technical assistance includes help in devising plans to maintain and add to tree resources, and providing information and workshops on tree care.
 Caring for our trees not only protects our investment, but provides benefits for the future.

 A tree inventory is not an end but rather a means to effective urban and community forest management.
 The Colorado State Forest Service can help your community decide which type of inventory is best suited for your needs, and provide options to meet those needs, as well as urban tree resource management planning.
-Contact a CSFS District Office for more information.
+Contact a CSFS district or field office for more information.

 Strategies to cope with the introduction and spread of invasive species need to be identified and implemented prior to introduction and establishment to best alleviate negative consequences to our urban and community forests.

-Invasive forest pests such as Emerald Ash Borer (EAB), gypsy moth, and Asian longhorned beetle (ALB) are most likely to be introduced into Colorado via firewood, logs or nursery stock.
-Existing diseases and pests such as thousand cankers disease (TCD) and mountain pine beetle (MPB) may need to be deterred from spreading from one region of our state to another.
+Invasive forest pests such as gypsy moth and Asian longhorned beetle (ALB) are most likely to be introduced into Colorado via firewood, logs or nursery stock.
+Existing diseases and pests such as the invasive insect emerald ash borer (EAB) that is now present in Colorado, thousand cankers disease (TCD) and mountain pine beetle (MPB) need to be deterred from spreading from one region of our state to another.

 After a major storm, a community is instantly changed.
 Buildings may be damaged or destroyed, power lines down, and trees broken and torn.
 In the wake of this loss, neighborhoods and entire cities may experience a sense of devastation they have never known before.